stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 powers of the hill creatures and their agents, and in one letter hinted that he did not believe the stone was on this earth any longer.
 For my part, I was duly enraged, for I had felt there was at least a chance of learning profound and astonishing things from the old, blurred hieroglyphs.
-The matter would have rankled bitterly in my mind had not Akeley&rsquo;s immediate subsequent letters brought up a new phase of the whole horrible hill problem which at once seized all my attention.
+The matter would have rankled bitterly in my mind had not Akeley's immediate subsequent letters brought up a new phase of the whole horrible hill problem which at once seized all my attention.